 As a SIDS, farmers in Antigua rely on traditional practices for agriculture.
-Even with the abundance of new agricultural technologies, these technologies are often too costly for farmers to afford Technology for climate change adaptation can be capital intensive and may be out of reach to a traditional small subsistence farmers.
+Even with the abundance of new agricultural technologies, these technologies are often too costly for farmers to afford, Technology for climate change adaptation can be capital intensive and may be out of reach to a traditional small subsistence farmers. thus leaving traditional farmers susceptible to issues arising from climate change.
 This leaves traditional farmers susceptible to issues arising from climate change.
-The project can influence the technological learning curve of Antiguan and Barbudan farmers, introducing ways to increase their productivity and yield while reducing time and effort.
+The project can influence With this project, we can influence the technological learning curve of our Antiguan and Barbudan farmers, introducing ways to increase their productivity and yield while reducing time and effort.

 As a nation afflicted by drought, farmers are faced with the issue of water scarcity.
 It is a challenge to find potable water next to arable land, often leaving farmers with the issue of water transportation once a water source is found.
-This project will be able to treat water sources next to arable land that have been deemed unsuitable for agriculture ensuring easy access to farmers.
+With this project, we will be This project will be able to treat water sources next to arable land that have been deemed unsuitable for agriculture ensuring easy access to farmers.